burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 The first way to define [concept](https://en.cppreference.com/w/cpp/language/constraints) is to express it via **Constraints**.

-Example of concepts with a "simple constraint":
+Example of concepts with a *"simple constraint"*:

 ```cpp
 template <typename T>